 Charlie pointed to his main monitor.
 “Look!
 The professor’s coming back!”

 Lucille folded her arms and tssk’d.
 “She didn’t even ask before she stole my robot’s mass.
 We’re barely a kilometer tall.”

 “She gave you that mass,” chided Daisuke, “and she knows what she’s doing.”

 While the ten thousand pilots watched Professor Akayama grow near, she shrunk as she left galaxy clusters in her wake.
 She popped off her wings and they decomposed into dark matter.
 Her compound eyes disintegrated and every facet became a gargantuan star.

 “Better than that!”
 Eisu scrolled through historical records on his monitors.
 “The stars are back where they used to be a century ago!”

 The whole crew gasped as Akayama shed her robe and it condensed into the Milky Way’s celestial belt.
-She expelled the sun and moon from her chest; the combined Zephyr drifted gently against the moon’s surface and rest there beside the military base.
+She expelled the sun and moon from her chest.
+The combined Zephyr landed gently on the moon’s surface and rest there beside the lunar base.

 Akayama’s body shrank and shrank, leaving each planet of the solar system behind her.
 She deposited Earth last.